samcottle/freecodecamp/notes/html_css.md

 Changes the appearance of text:

-- uppercase "TRANSFORM ME"
+- `uppercase`: "TRANSFORM ME".
-- capitalize "Transform Me"
+- `capitalize`: "Transform Me".
-- initial Use the default value
+- `initial`: Use the default value.
-- inherit Use the text-transform value from the parent element
+- `inherit`: Use the text-transform value from the parent element.
-- none Default: Use the original text
+- `none`: Use the original text.

 ### Transforming elements